Aura Messaging Protocol (AMP)

 A routine bump from epoch e to e+1 requires current_gen - base_gen >= W / 2.
 With default W of 1024, this threshold equals 512 generations.
 This spacing ensures structural transitions do not occur too frequently.

-Emergency bumps bypass this rule.
+Emergency transitions bypass this rule.
 Examples include multiple AEAD failures, conflicting ratchet commitments, unexpected epoch values, and explicit compromise signals.

 8.3 State Transitions